Global Fellow

 A publication from the Wilson Center’s Wahba Institute

-We offer policymakers the following seven recommendations to help embolden the DFC and help ensure a peaceful, prosperous global economy.
+We offer policymakers seven core recommendations to help embolden the DFC and help ensure a peaceful, prosperous global economy.
 These recommendations will help create a stronger DFC—one that better meets the needs of today’s competitive environment and helps ensure future opportunities for US firms and the American people.

 Other recent reports: